 I get so many questions about how to cook spaghetti squash, so I thought I’d share my go-to method for roasting it, a few tips, and a couple of my favorite spaghetti squash recipes.

 First things first: cut it in half lengthwise.
-Then, scoop out the seeds and roast it.
+Then, scoop out the seeds.